Jahia/widen-asset-picker/doc/en/contentDefinition.md

 1. `jmix:nodeReference` meaning the node is like a *wrapper* used to reference a subset of mutlimedia nodes.
     This mixin provides a default attribute `j:node` used to store the path of the referenced node.

 >In this defintion, the property `j:node` is overwritten.
-Indeed, we want to use a custom picker named [widenPicker][picker.md] and restrict the allowed node type to be picked to node types that extend `wdenmix:widenAsset`.
+Indeed, we want to restrict the allowed
+> node type to be picked to node types that extend `wdenmix:widenAsset`, and use a custom picker
+> named [widenPicker][picker.md].
+The picker is configured in the file [wdennt_widenReference.json]

 #### Mixins
 #### wdenmix:widenAsset